jensenkhem/cmput401-deployment-docs/deployment-docs.md

 TODO

 ## Deployment Configuration
-Once the `docker` and `docker compose` commands are available for use on your deployment host, we can begin to configure the application for deployment.
+With the prerequisites out of the way, we can begin to configure the application for deployment.

 Since this is a full-stack web application, there are four notable components of the application which have their own configuration values.
 - NodeJS (Backend)